KRXV: The Highway Vibe

-On July 2, 2011, after Las Vegas rimshot station KVBE 94.5 The Vibe was taken over by Jelli under a local marketing agreement and relaunched with an interactive CHR format, its previous dance music format The Vibe began to air as a late-night block on the Highway Radio stations.
-On September 12, 2011, the two stations flipped to dance music full-time as Highway Vibe.
+On July 2, 2011, after KVBE in Moapa, Nevada was taken over by Jelli under a local marketing agreement and relaunched with an interactive CHR format, KHWY and KHYZ-FM2 began to air dance radio programming produced by its former operators under the Vibe branding from 12 a.m. to 5 a.m. nightly.
+On September 12, 2011, The Highway flipped to dance music full-time as Highway Vibe.
 The format was short-lived, however; the stations would segue to a hot adult contemporary format by November 2011, maintaining the Highway Vibe branding.

 In early-2017, parent company KHWY, Inc. filed for chapter 11 bankruptcy, and the Highway Vibe network was put up for auction.
 Heftel Broadcasting Company won the auction with a $620,000 bid, with the Educational Media Foundation having offered $525,000 for just KRXV and KHYZ.